 Superfood powder, 2 tsp (mixture of Amazing Grass "Green Superfood Antioxidant" / Orgain "Organic

 Superfoods" / Garden of Life "Raw Organic Perfect Food Alkalizer & Detoxifier"/ Purely Inspired

 "Organic Greens"), and 1 tsp Designs for Health "GI Revive"* (for intestinal support).

 “Hoxsey” formula** 30 drops 1x/day.

-Occasional: Almond milk or coconut milk to dilute to make taste milder.
+Occasional: Almond milk to dilute to make taste milder.